A Four Corners competition in association with the East End Film Festival.

 Sir Ridley Scott built a career on the discipline he learned working with a Bolex film camera and a tiny load of stock.

 Today, only a handful of aspiring filmmakers get the chance to work on film as opposed to digital.
 So we decided to give up five teams the chance to copy Sir Ridley and see what they could produce.
-Armed with only a Rolex camera and a single one hundred foot magazine what story can you tell?
+Armed with only a Bolex camera and a single one hundred foot magazine what story can you tell?
 Can you shoot a tall tale, a hundred feet high?

 Caspar Delaney – Executive Producer at Ridley Scott Associates, award- winning production company and producers of the 2013 Oscar winning short film ‘The Phonecall.’